UncannyOwl/Uncanny-Toolkit-for-LearnDash/readme.txt

 == Description ==
 **Important: This plugin requires PHP 5.6 or higher and LearnDash 2.3 or higher.**

 The Uncanny LearnDash Toolkit adds a dozen exciting new features to LearnDash sites that improve the learner experience and simplify development.
 If you have a LearnDash site, this plugin will make things easier and faster.
-It’s the most popular LearnDash plugin in the WordPress repository and trusted on over 6,000 sites.
+Itï¿½s the most popular LearnDash plugin in the WordPress repository and trusted on over 6,000 sites.

 https://www.youtube.com/watch?v=FKsN0oTx-rM